andrijzyn/appartaments-parser/README.md

 That was an interesting task during the hardest period of my life.
-I don't like looking for apartments that suit my budget and prioritized location.
+I did not like look for an apartments which suit under my budget and prioritized location.
-Also because an internal Njuškalo filters are garbage.
+And also because the internal Njuškalo filters are garbage.
-The data requires additional post-processing.

 I mainly used Selenium, a Firefox library for automated website testing.
 It closes all antibot windows and scrapes data from the advertisement divs.